wazuh/wazuh-documentation/source/user-manual/agents/listing/index.rst

 Listing agents
 ==================

-In this section, it is explained how to list the existing agents in our instances.
+In this section, it is explained how to list the agents in our instances.

     .. toctree::
         :maxdepth: 2